PhillipNandin/Math2Crypto1022/README.md

 <p>The purpose of this is to illustrate the relationship between <i>abstractions</i>
       and technology.
 The line between abstractions and reality has become blurred more than ever due to this growing relationship.

-<p>From a technological perspective, I am currently learning: The RSA Digital Signature Scheme, Elliptic Curve Cryptography, Data Algorithms, Bitcoin Blockchain technology, Public Key Assymetric Cryptography, and most interestly...
+<p>From a technological perspective, I am currently learning: The RSA Digital Signature Scheme, Elliptic Curve Cryptography, Data Algorithms, Bitcoin Blockchain technology, Public Key Assymetric Cryptography, and most interestingly...
 Quantum Computing.
       </p>
 <p>From a philosophical point of view, I am learning: All the technical topics above, Jungian Psychology, Chaos Theory, Godel's Incompleteness Theorems, Tibetan Yogas of Dream of Sleep, Carlos Castaneda's Books, Phenomonology, and Radical Empircism.
       </p>